KH-ReFined/KH-ReFined/README.md

 - TopazTK for everything else.

 ### Kingdom Hearts 2
+- Stickman Sham for the idea that led to Magic Reorganization.
 - Denhonator for his work on Soft Reset and Volume Mute.
 - Drahsid for his work on the 60FPS Framelock Issue.
 - Y2K for his work on the Roxas Skip.